CarolineRibeiro19/GroupProject-IEI-21-22/README.md

-# Web Development Project - Universidade de Aveiro
+# Web Development Project - Metaverso

 This project is part of the **Introduction to Computer Engineering** course at **DETI - Universidade de Aveiro**, focused on developing a **dynamic and interactive web application using HTML, CSS, and JavaScript**.